23 Septembre 2021

 To answer this question, the best is to recall some dates and facts about the birth of the steam locomotive without going back to the discoveries of Denis Papin who had known how to identify the first, at the end of the 17th century, the mechanical power that could be derived from the use of steam.
 Nor will I talk about industrial machinery or paddle steamers, which also preceded the advent of the locomotive in the 18th century.

 In 1814 G. Stephenson built his own prototype, which he tested and improved on the Killingworth Railway line, where he worked..
-As soon as the creation of the 10-mile railway line between Stockton and Darlington was discussed, Stephenson seized the opportunity to propose his new means of locomotion in conjunction with the animal traction initially envisaged.
+As soon as the creation of the 10-mile railway line between Stockton and Darlington was planned, Stephenson seized the opportunity to propose his new means of locomotion concurrently with the animal traction initially envisaged.
 Having successfully completed this first challenge, he naturally applied for an even bigger line in terms of both length (30 miles) and expected traffic.
 This was the line connecting Liverpool to Manchester.
 But Stephenson was no longer alone in sensing the full economic benefits of this fledgling railway.

 Other competitors were in turn candidates and the Liverpool&Manchester Railways had no choice but to invite these contenders in a race to decide between them.
 A prize of £500 was promised to the winner.